Trade in shares with Hugo

 Want to buy a stock?
 It’s simple with Hugo.
 Open an account, make a transfer and you can get started right away.
 More information on stock features and risks can be found in the document center.

 The information on investment products is for general information and is not intended as advice.
-In spite of the fact that Hugo Broker takes care of the compilation and maintenance of these pages using sources deemed reliable, Hugo Broker cannot guarantee the accuracy, completeness and actuality of the information provided.
+In spite of the fact that Hugo Investing takes care of the compilation and maintenance of these pages using sources deemed reliable, Hugo Investing cannot guarantee the accuracy, completeness and actuality of the information provided.
 If you use the information provided without verification or advice, do so at your own account and risk.
 We advise you to always check any transactions and not to invest in financial instruments that you do not understand the risks.
 No rights can be derived from the information on these pages.